Insurance terms and definitions

 A premium is the money paid to an insurance company in return for insurance protection.
 Learn more about car insurance premiums.

 Primary use is how you mainly use your vehicle.
-Primary use options include: to/from work, business, pleasure, or farm use.
+Primary car use options can include commuting or pleasure, as well as business or farm use.